Preparedness Advice Blog

 One of the most basic questions, is how much food to store?
 The following two posts may help you decide,How much food should you store? and How Much Food to Store From an Article by the Utah State University

-A second question, is what type of food to store? …Read More...
+A second question, is what type of food to store?
+The LDS Church (Mormon) recommends a three-month supply of the foods that you normally eat, followed by a supply of long-term storage foods. …Read More...

 Don’t panic, prepping may seem like a huge project but it is manageable.
 It is kind of like the old kids joke, how do you eat an elephant?
 One bite at a time.
 The following is a ten-step guide to getting started.